renpy/renpy/sphinx/source/layeredimage.rst

 * The name of the variant.
 * The name of the attribute.

-All combined with underscores.
-For example, if we have a layerimage with the name "augustina work", and the group "eyes", this will match images that match the pattern augustina_work_eyes\_\ `attribute`.
+all combined with underscores.
+For example, if we have a layered image with the name "augustina work", and the group "eyes", this will match images that match the pattern augustina_work_eyes\_\ `attribute`.
 With a `variant` of `blue`, it would match the pattern augustina_work_eyes_blue\_\ `attribute`.